Contents: Timing Belt Cover M111 ↡ M112/113 ↡

 2. Disconnect the negative cable from the battery.

-6. Remove the cooling fan shroud (see chapter Cooling, heating and air conditioning systems).
+6. Remove the cooling fan shroud (see Chapter Cooling, heating and air conditioning systems).

 7. Remove the oil pan (see Section Maintenance of the lubrication system).

-8. Remove the blower drive belt.
+8. Remove the supercharger drive belt.

 9. Remove the accessory drive belt.

-12. Remove the accessory drive belt tensioner assembly (see chapter Engine).
+12. Remove the accessory drive belt tensioner assembly (see Chapter Engine).

 13. Remove the front cylinder head cover (see above).

-14. Remove the water pump (see chapter Cooling, heating and air conditioning systems).
+14. Remove the water pump (see Chapter Cooling, heating and air conditioning systems).

 16. Unbolt the bracket (47).

-17. On models without A/C, remove the bracket (46b).
-On models with A/C, remove the brackets (46) And (46a).
+17. On models without K/V, remove bracket (46b).
+On models with K/V, remove brackets (46) and (46a).

-19. Turning the crankshaft in the normal direction, bring the piston of the first cylinder to a position of 20-30°after TDC (see arrows in illustration 5.7b).
+19. Turning the crankshaft in the normal direction, bring the piston of the first cylinder to a position of 20-30° after TDC (see arrows in illustration 5.7b).

-20. Using locking rods (01) fix the camshafts.
+20. Using the locking rods (01), secure the camshafts.

-22. Remove chain tensioner (14).
+22. Remove the chain tensioner (14).

-23. Remove Prom Stars (76) and inlet (75) camshafts.
+23. Remove the exhaust (76) and intake (75) camshaft sprockets.

 24. Remove the intake shaft assembly with the regulator.